 The olfactory nerve is responsible for the sense of smell.
 The nasociliary and nasopalatine nerves provide a general feeling.

 Once the axon penetrates through the basement membrane, it joins other non-myelinated processes to form the olfactory row (bundles of olfactory axons).
 Then they enter the cranial cavity through the fibrous plate of the ethmoidal bone, the roof of the nasal cavity.

 Once in the cranial cavity, the fibers enter the olfactory bulb, which is in the olfactory sulcus, inside the anterior cranial fossa.

-The olfactory bulb is an ovoid structure that contains specialized neurons, called mitral cells.
-Olfactory nerve fibers synapse with mitral cells, forming collections known as synaptic glomeruli.
+The olfactory bulb is an oval structure that contains specialized neurons called mitral cells—olfactory nerve fibers synapse with mitral cells, forming collections known as synaptic glomeruli.
 From the glomeruli, second-order nerves then pass into the olfactory tract.

 The olfactory tract runs inferiorly to the frontal lobe.
-As the tract reaches the previous perforated substance, it is divided into:
+As the track reaches the previous perforated substance, it is divided into:

 - Lateral stria